uktrade/icms/data_migration/README.md

 For connection to the V1 replcica `ICMS_V1_REPLICA_USER`, `ICMS_V1_REPLICA_PASSWORD`, `ICMS_V1_REPLICA_DSN`

-For creation of the dummy user during the export `ICMS_PROD_USER`, `ICMS_PROD_PASSWORD`

 ## Scripts

 The following three scripts are used to run the data migration.

 ```
-./manage.py export_from_v1  # extracts the data from v1 into the data_migration models
+python manage.py export_from_v1  # extracts the data from v1 into the data_migration models
-./manage.py extract_v1_xml  # parses the data out of the xml fields in the data_migration models
+python manage.py extract_v1_xml  # parses the data out of the xml fields in the data_migration models
-./manage.py import_v1_data  # migrates the data from the data_migration models into the web models
+python manage.py import_v1_data  # migrates the data from the data_migration models into the web models
+python manage.py create_icms_groups  # creates the groups for assigning permissions
+python manage.py post_migration  # post migration tasks of setting user and organisation permissions
 ```

 The scripts run in the each data type in a set order to maintain data intgrety when creating the models.
 The order of the data types are listed below